Jefferson Mall

 Jefferson Mall is an enclosed shopping mall in Louisville, Kentucky, the largest city in Kentucky.
 The mall is located near the intersection of Interstate 65 and Outer Loop in southern Louisville.
 Jefferson Mall is the only major mall in southern Jefferson County, and the only of Louisville's six regional shopping centers (400,000+ square feet) serving the south and west county; the others are located in the east county.
+The mall has four anchor tenants that are all occupied.
+The anchor tenants are JCPenney, Dillards, Tilted10, and BJ's Wholesale.

 Jefferson Mall opened in August 1978, named for the county in which it is located.
 The mall was developed by Richard E. Jacobs Group of Cleveland, Ohio and included 936000 sqft of space.
 Jefferson Mall's original anchor stores included JCPenney, Sears, and Stewart Dry Goods.
 Shillito's opened a store in the mall in October 1979.

 The mall was sold in 2000 to CBL & Associates Properties of Chattanooga, Tennessee.
 Louisville's daily newspaper, The Courier-Journal, described the mall as "overlooked" in the Louisville retail scene, not as popular as Oxmoor Center and Mall St. Matthews in eastern Jefferson County.
 At the time, Jefferson Mall had not been updated substantially since its opening except for the addition of a food court in 1999.
 The mall's first major renovation was completed in 2003 and included new entrances.